CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 ### Lab Scenario

-Working as part of the PrioritZ fusion team you have been asked to create to create a Power Apps code component to allow drag and drop priority ranking of items in the PrioritZ Ask Power App.
+Working as part of the PrioritZ fusion team you have been asked to create a Power Apps code component to allow drag and drop priority ranking of items in the PrioritZ Ask Power App.
 You will build a code component using the React JavaScript framework.
-A code component approach is used to address the requirement because there isn’t a similar control already built-in.
+A code component approach is used to address the requirement because there isn’t a similar control already built in.

 You have collaborated with the app makers to identify the following properties to allow them to configure the code component in the app: